box/box-python-sdk/docs/sign_requests.md

   - When a signature request is created from a template this field will indicate the id of that template.
 - external_system_name `Optional[str]`
   - Used as an optional system name to appear in the signature log next to the signers who have been assigned the `embed_url_external_id`.
+- request_flow `Optional[str]`
+  - The flow type of the sign request.
+Values can include `standard` or `cfr11`.
+When not specified during creation, a default is chosen based on admin settings.
 - extra_headers `Optional[Dict[str, Optional[str]]]`
   - Extra headers that will be included in the HTTP request.